This crate provides a way to use

 Rem

-implements Rem<Rhs> where Rhs: Future
+Async implements Rem<Rhs> where Rhs: Future when the wrapped

-.
+Future::Output type implements Rem<Rhs::Output>.
 The resulting type of the

 reminder operation is

-Async<impl Future<Output = <Future::Output as Rem<Rhs::Output>>::Output>>
+Async<impl Future<Output = <Future::Output as Rem<Rhs::Output>>::Output>>.

 ```rust use futuresexecutor::blockon;